rexfort9/Test_task_search/README.md

 ----
 ### TO RUN IT USE: <br>
 • Install Selenium using - # pip install selenium <br>
-• Install driver using - pip install chromedriver-py #If you're using chrome browser <br>
+• Install driver using - pip install chromedriver-py (If you're using chrome browser) <br>
-•
+• With any preferred compiler run "request_to_ya.py"